 - you have a physical or mental impairment

-- that impairment has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities
+- your impairment has a substantial and long-term adverse effect on your ability to do normal day-to-day activities

-Some impairments are automatically treated as a disability.
-You’ll be covered if you have:
+Some impairments are automatically treated as a disability, even if they don't affect your day-to-day activities.
+You’ll be covered if you:

-- cancer, including skin growths that need removing before they become cancerous
+- have cancer, including growths that need removing before they become cancerous

-- a visual impairment - this means you’re certified as blind, severely sight impaired, sight impaired or partially sighted
+- are certified as blind, severely sight impaired, sight impaired or partially sighted

-- an HIV infection - even if you don't have any symptoms
+- are HIV positive - even if you don't have any symptoms

-- a severe, long-term disfigurement - for example severe facial scarring or a skin disease
+- have a severe disfigurement - for example severe facial scarring or a skin disease

 These are covered in Schedule 1, Part 1 of the Equality Act 2010 and in Regulation 7 of the Equality Act 2010 (Disability) Regulations 2010.